(1) The shares to which section 1277 applies are shares—

 (a) of a description traded on a specified market, and

 (b) in which the institution has, or is taken to have, an interest.

 Regulations under that section may provide that the section does not apply to shares of a specified description.

 (2) For this purpose an institution has an interest in shares if the shares, or a depositary certificate in respect of them, are held by it, or on its behalf.

 A “depositary certificate” means an instrument conferring rights (other than options)—

-(a) in respect of shares held by another person, and
+(a) in respect of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.